 Let's Look at an Example

 Your bedroom catches fire and causes $10,000 in house damages.
 Happily, you have property insurance and it pays for the repairs.
 However, in its investigation it discovers that an electrician had installed some faulty wiring, and there is reason to believe that a judge would find him responsible for the loss.
 The house has already been repaired in the name of expediency, but your insurance agency is out ten grand.
 What does the agency do next?

-How Subrogation Works
+How Does Subrogation Work?

 This is where subrogation comes in.
-It is the process that an insurance company uses to claim payment after it has paid for something that should have been paid by some other entity.
+It is the way that an insurance company uses to claim payment after it has paid for something that should have been paid by some other entity.
 Some companies have in-house property damage lawyers and personal injury attorneys, or a department dedicated to subrogation; others contract with a law firm.
 Usually, only you can sue for damages done to your person or property.
-But under subrogation law, your insurer is considered to have some of your rights in exchange for making good on the damages.
+But under subrogation law, your insurance company is considered to have some of your rights in exchange for making good on the damages.
 It can go after the money originally due to you, because it has covered the amount already.

-How Does This Affect Me?
+Why Does This Matter to Me?